hpcleuven/Linux-scripting/README.md

 1. [`hands-on5-scripting.pdf`](hands-on5-scripting.pdf) - exercises (and hints) for the fifth hands on session,

+1. [`scripting.tar.gz`](scripting.tar.gz) - collection of scripts used in the slides and for hands on sessions,

 1. README.md - info about content,

 1. docs - directory containing the website for this repository.